tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 `./alphanet.sh status`

+### Summary

+Summarize the bug encountered concisely.

 ### Expected behavior

 What you expected to happen.

 ### Actual behavior